-Kampong Cham Overview
+Kampong Cham On a Budget

 The diverse architecture of Kampong Cham exposes the history of French colonization, Malay and Chinese population, not to mention the new Khmer style-architecture of the 1960's in Cambodia.
 While the government has invested in the maintenance and renovation of the city, most travelers who visit Kampong Cham are solely passing through on their way to Kratie or Sen Monorom, but if you need a short break between cities, Kampong Cham is a town worth a few days' rest.